 - To be available during school/nursery hours for staff to discuss any safeguarding concerns. - To have the skills and ability to identify signs of abuse. - To know how to refer concerns to the appropriate investigating agencies.
 Referrals to Essex Children's Social Care (Children and Families Operations Hub) should be made in accordance with current SET procedures working with the local authority and other agencies as required.
-Referrals do not require parental consent. - To support staff who make referrals to Essex Children's Social Care (Children and Families Operations Hub). - To refer cases to the Channel programme where there is a radicalisation concern as required. - To support staff who make referrals to the Channel programme. - To refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required, together with the Headteacher. - To refer cases where a crime may have been committed to the Police as required, together with the Headteacher.
+Referrals do not require parental consent. - To support staff who make referrals to Essex Children's Social Care (Children and Families Operations Hub). - To refer cases to the Channel programme where there is a radicalisation concern as required. - To support staff who make referrals to the Channel programme. - To refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required, together with the Headmaster. - To refer cases where a crime may have been committed to the Police as required, together with the Headmaster. - To act as a point of contact with safeguarding partners.